 When running in an election candidates need to convey to voters what they stand for and what they would do if they got voted in.
 The way to show people what you stand for is to produce a document that highlights your key aims, this is a manifesto.
 Simply put, it is what you would do if you were successful.
 A manifesto should appeal to people and get them to understand who you are and motivate them to vote for you.
 It is always good, when forming a manifesto, to talk to students.
 Find out how they feel and what concerns they have, you can then create solutions or ask how they would want things to be different.
 It's all about what you want to do, set out your goals for your time in office and ensure they are realistic and achievable.
 WHAT IS THE STUDENTS' UNION DOING?
 It's important that you are realistic in what you say you are going to do.
 It may sound great saying free drinks and cheap chips - but something like that is unlikely to happen so there's no point misleading voters and setting yourself up to fail.

-PRIORITISE

-You should focus on a few issues as part of your manifesto and campaign instead of listing lots and lots of different things.
+PRIORITISE You should focus on a few issues as part of your manifesto and campaign instead of listing lots and lots of different things.
 That way, students will be clear on what you stand for and see you for what you represent.
 Select three themes/ideas off your list as priorities that you will concentrate on.

-FIND OUT WHAT MATTERS TO STUDENTS

-A big part of our work is finding out student opinion.
+FIND OUT WHAT MATTERS TO STUDENTS A big part of our work is finding out student opinion.
 You might have some great ideas of your own - but if they don't match up with what wider students want then they will think you are out of touch and not representing them.
 Speak to as many people as you can, including your friends, peers, members of societies and sports clubs and Course Reps.
-Test your ideas out on them and take on their feedback

-REFER TO THE NATIONAL PICTURE

-It is important to concentrate on local ideas but the national picture also has a part to play.
+Test your ideas out on them and take on their feedback REFER TO THE NATIONAL PICTURE It is important to concentrate on local ideas but the national picture also has a part to play.
 By showing that you are in touch with the topics that are high up on the national agenda students will see you as a good person to represent their needs.

-THINGS TO AVOID

-Promising things you can't deliver if elected, as well as picking a single issue: you risk alienating a large population of the University and students will want to know that you are more than a 'one-trick pony'.
+THINGS TO AVOID Promising things you can't deliver if elected, as well as picking a single issue: you risk alienating a large population of the University and students will want to know that you are more than a 'one-trick pony'.
+THINGS TO AVOID.

-WHAT DOES AMANIFESTO LOOK LIKE?

-Once you've put yourself forward, we ask you to create two manifestos for yourself - one at 200 words and one at 400 words.

-Your 200 word manifesto will appear in the printed Candidate Guide and should answer the following:
+There are lots of examples of manifestos available and we have selected a few for you to look at.
+We ask you to create a manifesto for yourself that we will show on the site when it comes to voting.
+We also ask you for 200 words answering the following when you nominate yourself:

-- Why do you think you're the best person for the role? - · What would you like to achieve in this role? - In a sentence why are should people vote for you?
+- Why do you think you're the best person for the role?

-The 400 word manifesto will appear on the ballot page when people go through to vote.
-This will need to be plain text and explain why people should vote for you in the elections.
+- What would you like to achieve in this role?

+- In a sentence why are should people vote for you?

+These answers will go into the candidate guide we create for the elections.
+You are then free to design your own manifesto, the guidance for this is one page A4 and 400 word limit.
+It is good to make the manifesto eye catching and interesting but remember what you stand for and how you say it is more important.

 KEY DATES

 Manifesto deadline

-12pm, Friday 8 Feb
+Friday 8 Feb

 MANIFESTO LENGTHS

-Ballot page
+Online

 400 words

 Candidate Guide

 200 words

 EXAMPLES.

-You are then free to design your own manifesto, the guidance for this is one page A4 and 400 word limit.
-It is good to make the manifesto eye-catching and interesting, but remember: what you stand for and how you say it is more important.